MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/2-responsible-conversational-ui.md

 To help developers create responsible bots, Microsoft has outlined [10 guidelines for developers of conversational UI][Guidelines10].
 In this course, we'll cover the major principles that you'll need to develop a simple bot.
 You can learn more about all of the principles in [this interactive demo][InteractiveDemo].

 **Developers are accountable for the bots they deploy**.
 This major principle is the foundation for responsible bot creation.
-It's important for developers to be aware of responsible conversational UI principles.
+It's important for developers to be aware of responsible conversational UI principles so they can create the best experience possible for their users.

 ## Give your bot a clear goal